 We recognise that there may be times when parents feel that we have not dealt well with an incident of bullying and we would ask that this be brought to the Headteacher's notice.
-If the Headteacher cannot resolve these concerns informally, parents can raise their concerns more formally through the school's Complaints Procedure (See information sheet for parent's index of this document)
+If the Headteacher cannot resolve these concerns informally, parents can raise their concerns more formally through the school's Complaints Procedure.

-We would also be pleased to receive Compliments - feedback from parents when things have gone well.
+We would also be pleased to receive compliments/feedback from parents when things have gone well.